Zenii Architecture

 CLI (Interactive Flow)

-The zenii setup command runs an interactive onboarding:
+The zenii onboard command runs an interactive onboarding:

 - Fetch providers from